hitontology/instancegenerator/README.md

 The graphical user interface to generate new instances for HITO, starting with software products.

 ## Development
 You only need Git, NPM and a browser.
 NPM is only needed for linting and testing.
+CORS over the file system needs to not be blocked by your browser.
+In Firefox, for example, you can achieve this by going to `about:config` and setting `privacy.file_unique_origin` to `false`.

 ### Setup
 1. `git clone` this repository